kalinchernev/kalinchernev.github.io/content/posts/learning-vuejs.md

 - Dynamic attributes are marked with `v-bind` or simply `:`.
 Most frequently used fo [class and style attributes](https://vuejs.org/v2/guide/class-and-style.html).
 - [Event handlers](https://vuejs.org/v2/guide/events.html) are marked with `v-on` or simply `@`.
-- `is` is attribute used in [dynamic components](https://vuejs.org/v2/guide/components-dynamic-async.html).
+- `is` is an attribute used in [dynamic components](https://vuejs.org/v2/guide/components-dynamic-async.html).
 This feature is quite unique and handy! 🪄
-- Forms benefit from [`v-model`](https://vuejs.org/v2/guide/#Handling-User-Input) data binding.
+- use [`v-model`](https://vuejs.org/v2/guide/#Handling-User-Input) for data binding.
+Pay attention to [emitting `input` events](https://vuejs.org/v2/guide/components-custom-events.html#Customizing-Component-v-model).

 🧩 Slots [[documentation](https://vuejs.org/v2/guide/components-slots.html)]